Rebecca Storm

 Rebecca Storm is a British singer and musical theatre actress.
+Best known for her role as Mrs Johnstone in smash hit musical Blood Brothers.
 Her 1985 hit single "The Show" was the theme to the ITV television series Connie.

 Early career

 Rebecca Storm found her passion for singing when she was 11, although she began singing nine years earlier.
 After studying Music and Drama at Leeds University, Storm toured the United Kingdom and mainland Europe with her own band singing folk and rock songs.
-At 24, she auditioned for and landed a role in Blood Brothers, her first musical show.
+At 23, she auditioned for and landed a role in Blood Brothers, her first musical show.
 Although a little young to play the character of Mrs. Johnstone, the Catholic Liverpudian mother of seven, author Willy Russell was captivated by her voice and gave her the role, aided by wardrobe and make-up.
 An album of songs from the show, Rebecca Storm Sings Blood Brothers, was released by CBS Ireland.
 She went on to play the role for several years.

 Musical theatre

 Her role as Mrs. Johnstone gained rave reviews which catapulted her into the world of Musical theatre.
 Throughout her career she has played some of the most demanding roles for a leading lady including Eva Peron in Evita, Fantine in Les Misérables, Florence in Chess, Rose in Aspects of Love, Edith Piaf in Piaf, and Joan of Arc in Jeanne amongst others.

 In 2003, she returned to the role of Mrs. Johnstone for a short run at the Cork Opera House, Belfast and Gaiety Theatre Dublin.

 In 2011 she again returned to the role of Mrs. Johnstone in the Gaiety Theatre Dublin.